 The Novolex Senior Leadership Team is composed of seasoned executives who bring a variety of disciplines to the company.

 Stanley (Stan) Bikulege is Chairman and Chief Executive Officer of Novolex, responsible for all aspects of the company’s business.
 A packaging industry veteran, Bikulege has more than 30 years of experience in manufacturing and service businesses.
-Before joining Novolex as Chairman and CEO in 2008, Bikulege was an Operating Partner at Arsenal Capital where he was responsible for a number of its portfolio companies including serving as Chairman of IDQ, a leading provider of automotive air conditioning products.
-Prior to that served as President and CEO of Renaissance Mark, a leading manufacturer of labels in North America which was sold to Ft.
+Before joining Novolex as Chairman and CEO in 2008, Bikulege was an Operating Partner at Arsenal Capital, where he was responsible for a number of its portfolio companies including serving as Chairman of IDQ, a leading provider of automotive air conditioning products.
+Prior to that he served as President and CEO of Renaissance Mark, a leading manufacturer of labels in North America that was sold to Ft.
 Dearborn, a Genstar portfolio company.
-Earlier in his career, Bikulege was the President and CEO of Sterling Group portfolio company Exopack, a leading producer of plastic and paper packaging.
-Bikulege serves on the Flexible Packaging Association Board of Directors, where he is a past Chairman, and on the board of A&R Logistics as well as RLG.
-He has served on the Board of Directors of Paragon, Source Refrigeration, IMDS, Interdynamics and M33 and has been a Trustee for St. Joseph’s Catholic School in Greenville, South Carolina and Coker College.
-Through his family foundation, he has endowed academic scholarships at Youngstown State University, the University of South Carolina School of Medicine Greenville and Central Catholic High School in Pittsburgh, PA in addition to supporting numerous other non-profits to help those in need.
-Bikulege holds a Bachelor of Science degree in chemical engineering from Youngstown State University and a Master of Business Administration degree from Georgia State University.
+Earlier in his career, Bikulege was President and CEO of Sterling Group portfolio company Exopack, a leading producer of plastic and paper packaging.
+Bikulege serves on the Flexible Packaging Association Board of Directors, where he is a past Chairman, and on the board of Quantix.
+He has served on the Board of Directors of Paragon, Source Refrigeration, IMDS, Interdynamics, RLG and M33 and has been a Trustee for St. Joseph’s Catholic School in Greenville, S.C. and Coker College.
+He is also on the Board of Advisors of the J. Mack Robinson College of Business at Georgia State University and a trustee of the Council of Economic Development of The Conference Board.
+Through his family foundation, he has endowed academic scholarships at Youngstown State University, the University of South Carolina School of Medicine Greenville, Central Catholic High School in Pittsburgh, Georgia State University and Greenville Technical College, in addition to supporting numerous other non-profits to help those in need.
+Bikulege holds a B.S. degree in chemical engineering from Youngstown State University and a M.B.A. degree from Georgia State University

 Paul Frantz is President of Food and Delivery responsible for segment manufacturing and sales.
 With considerable expertise in sales and business development, Frantz brings more than 25 years of varied experience across multiple sales and leadership roles.
 Frantz joined Novolex in 2015 as Chief Commercial Officer.
 Prior to this, he served as Executive Vice President/General Manager of Schwarz Supply Source, a supply chain and logistics provider to the retail channel.
 Before joining Schwarz, Frantz spent 17 years with Pliant/Huntsman Packaging in a variety of senior-level sales operations and general management positions, including serving as Senior Vice President/General Manager Performance Films and Senior Vice President Marquee Accounts.
 Frantz began his career working in sales for the Goodyear Tire and Rubber Company’s plastic packaging division.
 Frantz holds a Bachelor of Business Administration in Economics and Finance from Baylor University.